Annual Meeting

 Annual Meeting Minutes

-For everyone present to review, the 2020 Annual Report and the Minutes from the 2020 Annual Meeting were available on the PCFCU website and posted to the Zoom chat.
-A motion was made and seconded to approve the 2020 Annual Meeting minutes.
+For everyone present to review, the 2021 Annual Report and Minutes from the 2020 Annual Meeting were available on the PCFCU website and posted to the Zoom chat.
+A motion was made by Kathy Haigh and seconded by Lisa Frazier to approve the 2020 Annual Meeting minutes.

 Elected were:

-There being no further business, the meeting was adjourned at 5:12 p.m.
+With there being no further business, the meeting was adjourned at 5:14 pm.

 Handouts